stievie/ABx/README.md

 * Client runs on Windows and Linux
 * Game AI, Behavior Tree
 * [Mumble](https://www.mumble.info/) voice chat integration.
-* Player inventory and account chest (account wide storage).
-* Players can exchange Items and Money.
+* Item system: Player inventory and account chest (account wide storage), Players can exchange Items and Money, Player can sell items that dropped or otherwise obtained to a Merchant and gain money.

 ## Screenshot